Cemaes: Geology

 The rocks exposed by coastal erosion in North Anglesey belong mainly to what geologists call the Mona Complex, which is among the oldest rock units seen in Wales.
 It underlies, and is therefore older than, the slates of the North Wales quarrying industry, but is probably not very much older in geological terms.
 Since the remains of fossilized remains have been found in the rocks, it does not pre-date the origins of life and is therefore probably about 600 million years old.

-The locality is well known to geologists following the enthusiastic description by Edward Greenly, in his pioneering book on the geology of Anglesey dated 1919: ‘a many coloured mélange that is really indescribable, and must therefore be seen in the field to be envisaged’.
+The locality is well known to geologists following the enthusiastic description by Edward Greenly, in his pioneering book on the geology of Anglesey dated 1919: "a many-coloured mélange that is really indescribable, and must be seen in the field to be envisaged".

 Wildlife

 Cemaes has a range of wildlife from foxes and peregrine falcons to marine life.
 On Wylfa Head, you can see porpoises coming up for air.
 Cemaes harbour is a good spot for fishing, as you can catch Atlantic mackerel, flatfish, red crabs and other fish and crustaceans.
 Near Cemaes is Cemlyn, which hosts the only breeding Sandwich terns in Wales.